 A guide for Irish residents on buying a car in the UK

 I’ve tried to go through every step in as much detail as possible but don’t be daunted by the word count, it’s very straightforward really.
-I was shocked by the Irish dealer markup and refused to pay the premium.

 Only getting to publishing this now but I actually completed this purchase 20/12/2019.
 The automotive and tax rules have not since changed but certainly Covid 19 has made a lot of this near impossible whilst travel restrictions are inplace and the dealers are closed.